veera7d/Automate_Trade_js/README.md

         "TIME":"01:00:00", // the program will wait until this time is crossed in a given day.
         "ORDER":{ // order command is used to place order defined inside it.
             "ENTER":["1","2"] // enter command - used to enter the legs with give list of ids.
+            "SL":["1",40,"PTS"] // place stoploss orders for the legs based on points or PNL.
         },
         "NXT_BLOCK":1 // the execution will go to next block 1(BLOCK1) },